-US stocks indexes edge higher; oil heads lower
+Major US stock indexes close slightly lower; oil price slips

 - Debbie Reynolds, star of ‘Singin’ in the Rain,’ dies a day after daughter Carrie Fisher’s death VIEW

-FINANCIAL LIFELINE: Sears surged 5.5 percent after the struggling retailer said it obtained a letter of credit that the company can use to fund its operations.
-The stock gained 46 cents to $8.65.
+Sears jumped 10 percent after the struggling retailer said it had secured a new line of credit.
+The stock added 82 cents to $9.

-UNEMPLOYMENT WATCH: The Labor Department said fewer Americans applied for unemployment benefits last week, continuing a nearly two-year trend that suggests a solid job market.
+Investors got some favorable economic data from the Labor Department, which reported that fewer Americans applied for unemployment benefits last week, continuing a nearly two-year trend that suggests a solid job market.
 Weekly requests for jobless aid fell 10,000 to a seasonally adjusted 265,000.
 Over the past year, the number of people collecting benefits has fallen almost 5 percent to 2.1 million.

-MARKETS OVERSEAS: Germany’s DAX was down 0.2 percent, while France’s CAC 40 was 0.2 percent lower.
-Britain’s FTSE 100, which ended the previous session at a record close, was down 0.1 percent.
-Earlier, in Asia, Japan’s benchmark Nikkei 225 slipped 1.3 percent, while South Korea’s Kospi inched up 0.1 percent.
-Hong Kong’s Hang Seng rose 0.2 percent.

-ENERGY: Benchmark U.S. crude was down 12 cents at $53.94 a barrel in New York.
-Brent crude, used to price international oils, was up 19 cents to $57.15 a barrel in London.
+Benchmark U.S. crude fell 29 cents to close at $53.77 a barrel in New York.
+Brent crude, used to price international oils, slipped 8 cents to close at $56.14 a barrel in London.

+Markets overseas were mixed.
+Germany’s DAX fell 0.2 percent, while France’s CAC 40 closed 0.2 percent lower.
+Britain’s FTSE 100 ended the day with its second record-close in two days, trading 0.2 percent higher at 7,120.26 points.

+British stocks have benefited from a decline in the value of the pound against other world currencies, which tends to drive up earnings for the multinationals and energy companies that dominate the index.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.